rust-embedded/discovery/src/04-meet-your-hardware/terminology.md

 ## Further reading

-If you want to learn more about these levels of abstraction Franz Skarman, aka.
+If you want to learn more about these levels of abstraction, Franz Skarman, a.k.a.
 [TheZoq2], held a talk about this topic during Oxidize 2020, called [An Overview of the Embedded Rust Ecosystem].

 [TheZoq2]: https://github.com/TheZoq2/